marcominerva/ChatGptNet/README.md

     }
 };

-var functionParameters = new ChatGptFunctionParameters {
+var functionParameters = new ChatGptToolParameters
+{
-    FunctionCall = ChatGptFunctionCalls.Auto,   // This is the default if functions are present.
+    ToolChoice = ChatGptToolChoices.Auto,   // This is the default if functions are present.
-    Functions = functions
+    Tools = functions.ToTools()
 };

 var response = await chatGptClient.AskAsync("What is the weather like in Taggia?", functionParameters);